Bernard W. Rogers: Supreme Allied Commander

 Rogers was appointed by President Jimmy Carter as Supreme Allied Commander Europe (SACEUR), North Atlantic Treaty Organization in June 1979 and, concomitantly, as Commander in Chief of United States European Command.
-He assumed his duties as SACEUR on July 1, 1979.
+He assumed his duties as SACEUR on 1 July 1979.

 In his role as SACEUR, Rogers would have been in command of all NATO forces in the event of an attack by the Soviet-led Warsaw Pact on Western Europe.
 His emphasis on combat readiness led some soldiers to comment that there were two armies – one in Europe ready for war and one in the United States that was not.

 Despite his charmed career, Rogers was eager to leave the bureaucratic labyrinth of the Pentagon behind when he assumed his NATO post in Belgium.

 When the Reagan administration signed a treaty with the Soviet Union requiring each side to withdraw intermediate-range missiles from Europe, Rogers called the agreement "foolish."
 He said the Warsaw Pact's superiority in foot soldiers and conventional weapons left NATO forces at risk of being quickly overrun.
 His stance drew a pointed rebuke in 1987 from Secretary of State, George P. Shultz, who called the general's comments "way out of line."
 Rogers soon retired.
 He served as SACEUR for eight years, longer than any other NATO Supreme Allied Commander.
 He retired from the army after 47 years of service in June 1987.

 Historiographers note that the implementation of AirLand Battle doctrine that he brought with him to NATO was the source of inter-allies friction.
 The then-current NATO battlefield strategy for the conventional defense of Central Europe was summarized in a 1987 thesis.

-SACEUR Rogers was troubled by NATO's inadequate conventional military forces when faced with a Warsaw Pact that dominated his on a numeric basis, and ceteris paribus, he would need to resort to the nuclear option.
-To improve NATO's conventional defence capability, Rogers proposed a novel idea he labelled the "Follow-on Forces Attack" (FOFA) Concept, which theorized to counter a Warsaw Pact invasion by making deep conventional attacks the enemy's second and third echelon forces to prevent them from reaching NATO's defensive positions.
+SACEUR Rogers was troubled by NATO's numerically smaller military forces in comparison to the Warsaw Pact.
+Unless there were unexpected changes, Rogers believed he would need to resort to nuclear weapons to try to halt the Soviet/WP advance.
+To improve NATO's conventional defences, Rogers proposed a novel idea he labelled "Follow-on Forces Attack," which would counter a Warsaw Pact invasion by making deep conventional attacks the enemy's second and third echelon forces to prevent them from reaching NATO's defensive positions.